theratioproject/simple/doc/Variables.md

 # Variables.
-Variables are  placeholders for values which can be strings,
+Variables are  placeholders for values which can be strings, array / List, number, boolean etc.